-- Medicare approach to licensure - Eligible practitioner must typically be licensed in the state where patient is located - Requirement waived (under CMS waivers) as long as provider is licensed and in good standing in another state - Waiver pertains to Medicare; does not supersede state licensure requirements - CMS waived various enrollment / program integrity requirements (written application, enrollment of practitioner's home address as practice location) - Originating site / distant site requirements - Restriction that patient must be located in a designated rural shortage area (with a few exceptions) has been waived (initial CMS waivers). - Patients in any geographic area, including urban areas, may receive qualifying telehealth services. - Restriction that patient must be located in one of several designated locations has been waived (initial CMS waivers) - Patient may receive eligible telehealth services in other locations, including the patient's home - CARES Act permits FQHCs / RHCs to serve as distant site for telehealth during PHE
+- Medicare approach to licensure - Eligible practitioner must typically be licensed in the state where patient is located - Requirement waived (under CMS waivers) as long as provider is licensed and in good standing in another state - Waiver pertains to Medicare; does not supersede state licensure requirements - CMS waived various enrollment / program integrity requirements (written application, enrollment of practitioner's home address as practice location) - Originating site / distant site requirements - Restriction that patient must be located in a designated rural shortage area (with a few exceptions) has been waived (initial CMS waivers, extended through end of PHE). - Patients in any geographic area, including urban areas, may receive qualifying telehealth services. - Restriction that patient must be located in one of several designated locations has been waived (initial CMS waivers, extended through end of PHE) - Patient may receive eligible telehealth services in other locations, including the patient's home - CARES Act permits FQHCs / RHCs to serve as distant site for telehealth during PHE